Introduction to the Initiative

 Started in 2011, the Gorilla Highlands Initiative has been using tourism as a tool of economic and social development.
 We are marketing a region consisting of Rwanda, Uganda and DR Congo.
 Our mission is to successfully brand and promote this area in a manner that brings an increase in responsible, sustainable and culturally sensitive tourism.
 We put particular stress on tourism helping the bottom-of-the-pyramid inhabitants of the region, in terms of both income and self-respect.

-We are an informal collaboration initiated by Edirisa, a social enterprise from Lake Bunyonyi, and open to anyone.
+We are an informal collaboration led by Gorilla Highlands Ltd, a company based in Musanze (Rwanda), and open to anyone.
 Numerous private and government partners have supported us by advertising in our media, sending participants to our events, providing complimentary services/discounts for fam trips, funding our activities, and more.
 Based on their feedback, a process of growing into the Gorilla Highlands Society is under way, on the foundation of Getting Things Done.

 Stay in Touch: GH News